On minimizers and convolutional filters: theoretical connections and applications to genome analysis

 \section{Discussion}

-As discussed earlier, minimizers and CNN features do not depend on more classical notions of uniform hashing.
+Minimizers and CNN features do not depend on more classical notions of uniform hashing.
 Indeed, this idea has been independently explored for both minimizers and CNNs.
 On the minimizer front, there are modifications to the hash function for better density \cite{zheng2020improved} or postprocessing the permutation using inverse document/genome frequency \cite{jain2020weighted}.
 For CNNs, feature construction is largely trained, instead of designed, but there is also work specifically on architectures for promoting better features \cite{caron2018deep}.
 Here we show that just initializing with Gaussian weights causes some correlation to distinctiveness, a proxy for inverse frequency related to density in repetitive regions.
 Notably, clusters of similar data are mapped close together with a Gaussian convolution, which does not happen for random minimizers.
 This is a known property of CNN filters when it comes to ordinal data, and we show it remains true for categorical data.
 In biological terms, all k-mers matched by a spaced seed get mapped close to each other by a Gaussian convolution.

-One natural sidenotes of our paper is that it may be possible to design or train convolutional filters that explicitly learn some specific minimizer hash function of interest, rather than just relying on CNNs to broadly learn interesting features.
-Recent work in the computational biology literature has demonstrated that it is possible to use deep neural networks to train better minimizer schemes \cite{hoang2022deepminimizer}, but that work treats minimizers as just another function to be learned.
-This does highlight the primary limitation of our work, which is that our analyses only hold at initialization time, and more sophisticated mathematical machinery is necessary to understand behavior after training.
+There is recent work in the computational biology literature that has demonstrated it is possible to use deep neural networks to train better minimizer schemes \cite{hoang2022deepminimizer}, but that work treats minimizers as just another function to be learned.
+This does highlight the primary limitation of our theory, which is that our analyses only hold at initialization time, and more sophisticated mathematical machinery is necessary to understand behavior after training.
 We did follow up with an empirical exploration of applying and training CNNs for neural embeddings of reads for assembly graphs, but that was in many ways beyond the scope of what we actually proved.